AtlasLioness/Daily-Habit-Tracker-ALX-Project/README.md

 3. Make your changes and commit: `git commit -m "Add new feature"`.
 4. Push to the branch: `git push origin feature-branch-name`.
 5. Submit a pull request.

----

-This template covers the essential sections of a `README.md` for your app.
-You can modify the content to fit the details of your project.